nrbrt/2560pro-smt172-needlevalve/README.md

 # 2560pro-smt172-needlevalve
-Controls a needle valve mechanism, reports temperature from 2 smt172 sensors and measures differential pressure using a mpx7002dp sensor.
+Controls a needle valve mechanism using a drv8825 steppermotor driver, reports temperature from 2 smt172 sensors and measures differential pressure using a mpx7002dp sensor.
 It is meant to be used on a Arduino Mega 2560 or Mega 2560 Pro in combination with a raspberry pi.

 The commands that can be sent are the following: